+How To Detect Synonymized Plagiarism In Writing.
+Interpreting the Turnitin Similarity Report.
+How to Reference a Citation Within a Citation in APA Style.
 Oxford Brookes University: How to Interpret Turnitin reports.
+Plagiarism.
 LearningGuide toParaphraseOrQuote.
 Avoiding Plagiarism.
 Summary: There are few intellectual offenses more serious than plagiarism in academic and professional contexts.

 Or “How do I cite something I found on a website?”
 First, to cite a website in general, but not a specific document on that website, see this FAQ.
 Once you’re at the level of citing a particular page or document, the key to writing the reference list entry is to determine what kind of content the page has.
 The Publication Manual reference examples in Chapter 7 are sorted by the type of content (e.g., journal article, e-book, newspaper story, blog post), not by the location of that content in a library or on the Internet.

-What do you NOT have to cite?
-Plagiarism.
+Let's go to a source!
+Diagnosis: Plagiarism.
+The Dark Side of Plagiarism.
 Frequently Asked Questions.
-Why Cite?
 Citing Yourself.
 If you cite or quote your previous work, treat yourself as the author and your own previous course work as an unpublished paper, as shown in the APA publication manual.

 But it isn’t.
 In what can only be described as an ironic twist, the Indian Journal of Dermatology is retracting a paper that presents guidelines on plagiarism for…wait for it… Plagiarism.
 Here’s the notice: The article “Development of a guideline to approach plagiarism in Indian scenario” is being retracted as the manuscript has been found to be copied from the first round questionnaire of the dissertation entitled ‘Developing a comprehensive guideline for overcoming and preventing plagiarism at the international level based on expert opinion with the Delphi method’ by Dr.